ericskim/redax/readme.md

 - Different iterators of input space
   - Iterators for the $2^{N-1}$ reduced grid traversal
 - Rewrite continuous cover grid to have an overlap parameter
+- Make the BDD manager a class attribute instead of instance attribute?

 ### Future Features